vzhou842/victorzhou.com/content/posts/2019-08-02-minify-svgs.md

     <figcaption>From my <a href="/series/neural-networks-from-scratch/">Neural Networks From Scratch</a> Series.</figcaption>
 </figure>

 I use [Inkscape](https://inkscape.org/), a free and open-source vector graphics editor, to make my SVGs.
-In the beginning, I just saved my SVGs using the default Inkscape setting, which turns out to be something called _Inkscape SVG_.
-Big mistake...
+In the beginning, I just saved my SVGs using the default Inkscape format, something called _Inkscape SVG_.
+That turned out to be not ideal...

 Let's use this SVG of a circle as an example: